 Write-offs for mortgage insurance began in 2007 because the real estate market was headed toward a downturn.

 According to ATTOM Data Solutions foreclosure notices rose from 885,000 in 2005 to 2.2 million in 2007.

 Congress and mortgage insurance deductions

-Official Washington was desperate to stop the carnage.
+Official Washington was desperate to stop the carnage back then.
 With a new deduction for mortgage insurance premiums, homeowners in every congressional district suddenly had bigger tax write-offs.

 Every so often, Congress extends the deductibility of mortgage insurance premiums.
-Currently, we have the Bipartisan Budget Act of 2018 which says homeowners can deduct mortgage insurance premiums paid in 2017.
+Currently, we have the Bipartisan Budget Act of 2018 which says homeowners can deduct mortgage insurance premiums paid in 2017 and beyond.

 The Tax Policy Center estimates that under tax reform, only 4 percent of all filers will elect to itemize.
 That compares with the usual average of 21 percent.

 For specific tax advice, be sure to speak with a tax professional.